hhd-dev/hhd/readme.md

 6### (support is added manually).
 Intel is not currently supported.
 For installation and usage, see the [main readme](https://github.com/hhd-dev/hhd).
+Adjustor supports all handhelds in the Handheld Daemon supported list, except intel handhelds and older prior to 6XXX AMD handhelds.

+> [!IMPORTANT]
+> Adjustor supports per-device TDP values but its database is not fully featured
+> yet, with a fallback to 0-30W for missing devices
+> that use the ALIB driver.
+Use common sense while on battery and reference
+> your manufacturer's spec sheet.
+Open an issue so your device can have correct
+> limits.

 ## TDP Control
 For the ROG Ally, Ally X and Legion Go that have an ACPI/EC implementation for